trent129/Web-Development-Projects/README.md

 11. Event Key Code: when you press a key it shows the key, keycode, and the event code
 12. FAQ Dropdown: when you click the button the faq answer drops down and retracts when you click the x button
 13. Random Choice Selector: You create a list of choice and it cycles through and picks one randomly.
 This was the trickiest js I have encountered so far.
+14. Animation Navigation: You click the button and it closes the navigation links to just the button to save space on the page.